spekkie300/cs50_problemsets/README.md

 ## Problemsets
 - Problemset 1: Completed
-- Problemset 2: Not done
+- Problemset 2: In Progress
 - Problemset 3: Not done
 - Problemset 4: Not done
 - Problemset 5: Not done